Weekly scoreboard: June 30-July 6, 2025

 Section II Major Division tournament

-Game 4, Final: Top two teams, 6 p.m. at Simsbury’s Memorial Field
+Game 4, Final: Seymour vs. Berlin, 6 p.m. at Simsbury’s Memorial Field

 PRO BASEBALL